ralsina/faaso/docs/funko-dev.md

 'static/' in your funko's root.
 {{% /tag %}}

+{{% tag div class="python" %
+Express includes for convenience a static file server.
+You can serve `/static/index.html` from your funko by putting that file in a folder called 'static/' in your funko's root.
+{{% /tag %}}

 Here is some *very* basic HTML and JS fragments that uses the data we are generating to show a chart: